WHO ARE THE SPEAKERS?

 WHY SHOULD YOU ATTEND?

-This conference is an opportunity for you to contribute to the identification of new and relevant strategy practices.
+This conference is an opportunity for you to contribute to, and learn from the application of new and relevant strategy practices.
 You will be able to meet with leaders in strategy research, thinking and practice and be exposed to new ideas and perspectives and learn about where contemporary strategy practice is heading.

 Have your say and learn from others: You are invited to attend as a presenter or participant.
-Either way you will contribute to our collective knowledge about ways to both respond and prospond to the disruption that will emerge from the inevitable: impact of digitisation and other technology, changes in societal norms and environmental tolerances and swings in political/super power regimes.
+Contribute to our collective knowledge about ways to both respond and prospond to the disruption that will emerge from the inevitable: impact of digitisation and other technology, changes in societal norms and environmental tolerances and swings in political/super power regimes.

-Network and connect: Take the opportunity to connect with world business leaders – including, perhaps the opportunity to participate not just in our Melbourne conference in October but our follow-on conference in London in November.
+Network and connect: Take the opportunity to connect with world business leaders and academics leading the field in contemporary strategic issues.

-Exercise your fascination with strategy tools: In the last session of this conference we will introduce a series of new tools and techniques that have emerged as key drivers of change, innovation and competitiveness.
+Exercise your fascination with strategy tools: Introduction to new tools and techniques that have emerged as key drivers of change, innovation and competitiveness.

 Our aim is to bring together a broad spectrum of specialists from business, academia, consulting and government to examine the effects and challenges of emerging technologies and the associated disruption that will inevitably arise.
 We will be looking at these issues from both an Australasian and European perspective.